steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 ```

 A call to `getfattr` to list all attributes will show that the magic.txt file has the attribute, `header.x-hadoop-s3a-magic-data-length`.
-That declares what the final length of the file will be be.
+That declares what the final length of the file will be.

 ```bash
 bin/hadoop fs -getfattr -d $BUCKET/incomplete/__magic_job-0/__base/subdir/magic.txt